Fix Website Errors Fast

 - The domain opens the wrong website

-- One network works, another does not
+- One network works, but another does not

 Fast DNS Checklist